Timothy C. Hain, MD

-Explanations that have been offered for DBN include asymmetrical smooth pursuit and abberent tone in the central pathways serving the anterior semicircular canals.
+Explanations that have been offered for DBN include asymmetrical smooth pursuit and abberent tone in the central pathways serving the anterior semicircular canals (i.e. SVN region).
 Experimentally, ablation of the cerebellar flocculus in monkeys produces downbeating nystagmus.
+Generally patients with flocullar disease, such as Chiari, have nystagmus that increases on lateral gaze.
 This is probably just one of many mechanisms.

 DBN is classically attributed to the central nervous system (i.e. brain).
 The biggest single cause is the Chiari malformation.
 See the figure below for an illustration.
-Numerous large studies have been published, largely concluding that while the Chiari may contribute as many as 1/3 of cases, cerebellar degenerations, demyelinating disease, drug toxicity, neoplasia, and "idiopathic" are other common causes.
+Numerous large studies have been published, largely concluding that while the Chiari may contribute as many as 1/3 of cases, cerebellar degenerations, demyelinating disease, drug toxicity (e.g. amiodarone), neoplasia, and "idiopathic" are other common causes.

 In a review of 91 patients by Yee (1989), the most frequent causes were infarction, cerebellar and spinocerebellar degeneration syndromes, MS and developmental anomalies affecting the pons and cerebellum.
 Toxicity from anticonvulsant drugs probably causes nystagmus in a few patients and the author of this review has seen this more frequently than the other etiologies listed above.
 Clinical examinations, excluding eye movement recordings, were used to localize lesions.
 Localizations included the cerebellum in 88% of the patients.
 However, localizations to structures outside of the cerebellum were made in several patients.